nishant474/Charusat-Blogging-Application/README.md

 # Charusat-Blogging-Application

-This project is a Blogging Application Where user can Login and Register itself and Post Blogging and Anyone can See What other persion had posted
+This project is a Blogging Application Where user can Login and Register itself and Post Blogging and Anyone can See What other person had posted
 #Used Technologies is

 Java (core),